 The Shakuhachi is an ancient flute that captivates many who cross its path.
 Hidden in its simplicity is profound possibility.
 The windy, resonant sound of the Shakuhachi brings deep serenity to sympathetic ears.
 For the devoted player, it is also a spiritual tool for training the mind and breath.
 Zen monks have been using the Shakuhachi for Sui Zen for centuries.
 Sui Zen, which means blowing Zen, is meditation using Buddhist music composed for the Shakuhachi.

 Shakuhachi Buddhist music seems simple.
-It doesn’t use a great range of octaves or impressive musical techniques.
+It doesn’t require a great range of octaves or impressive musical techniques.
 In fact, you can begin your first Buddhist piece within a few months.
 However, you can easily spend the rest of your life ‘being’ it.
-In this regard, this Buddhist music is to mindfulness and sound, what Tai Chi is to mindfulness and movement.
+In this regard, this Buddhist music is to mindfulness and sound; what Tai Chi is to mindfulness and movement; and what HathaYoga is to mindfulness and ‘working stillness’.

 A Musical Meditation